CaptainLost/Event-Bus/README.md

 }
 ```

-Create an event receiver and bind a method to it.
+Create an event receiver, register it and bind a method to it.
 You can use two types of method, with and without arguments.
 ```cs
 using CptLost.EventBus;
 using UnityEngine;